-1 1.
-That the underage person falsely represented that he or she had attained the 2 legal age.
-3 2.
-That the appearance of the underage person was such that an ordinary and 4 prudent person would believe that the underage person had attained the legal age.
-5 3.
-That the action was made in good faith and in reliance on the representation 6 and appearance of the underage person in the belief that the underage person had 7 attained the legal age.
-8 4.
+- 1. That the underage person falsely represented that he or she had attained the legal age or that he or she was a qualifying patient. - 2.
+If the underage person was falsely representing that he or she had attained the legal age, that the appearance of the underage person was such that an ordinary and prudent person would believe that the underage person had attained the legal age. - 3.
+That the permittee acted in good faith and, if the underage person falsely represented his or her age, in reliance on the representation and appearance of the underage person in the belief that the underage person had attained the legal age. - 4.
 That the underage person supported the representation under subd.
-1. with 9 documentation that he or she had attained the legal age.
-10 (2) Any underage person who does any of the following is subject to a forfeiture 11 of not less than \$250 nor more than \$500: 12 (a) Procures or attempts to procure marijuana from a permittee.
-13 (b) Falsely represents his or her age for the purpose of receiving marijuana from 14 a permittee.
-15 (c) Knowingly possesses or consumes marijuana.
-16 (d) Violates sub.
+1. with documentation that he or she had attained the legal age or documentation that he or she was a qualifying patient. - (2) Any underage person who does any of the following is subject to a forfeiture of not more than \$250: - (a) Procures or attempts to procure marijuana from a permittee.
+This paragraph does not apply to a qualifying patient who has attained the age of 18 years or to a qualifying patient who has not attained the age of 18 years who is accompanied by his or her parent or guardian. - (b) Falsely represents his or her age for the purpose of procuring marijuana from a permittee. - (c) Falsely represents that he or she is a qualifying patient for the purpose of procuring marijuana from a permittee. - (d) Violates sub.
 (2m).

-17 (2m) An underage person not accompanied by his or her parent, guardian, or 18 spouse who has attained the legal age may not enter, knowingly attempt to enter, or 19 be on the premises of a retail outlet.
-20 (3) An individual who has attained the legal age and who knowingly does any 21 of the following may be subject to a forfeiture that does not exceed \$1,000: 22 (a) Permits or fails to take action to prevent a violation of sub.
-(2) (c) on premises 23 owned by the individual or under the individual's control.
-24 (b) Encourages or contributes to a violation of sub.
-(2) (a).
+- (2m) An underage person not accompanied by his or her parent, guardian, or spouse who has attained the legal age may not enter, knowingly attempt to enter, or be on the premises of a retail outlet.
+This subsection does not apply to a qualifying patient who has attained the age of 18 years.
+(3) An individual who has attained the legal age and who knowingly does any - of the following may be subject to a forfeiture that does not exceed \$1,000: - (a) Permits or fails to take action to prevent a violation of sub.
+(2) (c) on premises owned by the individual or under the individual's control. - (b) Encourages or contributes to a violation of sub.
+(2) (a). - 961.72 Restrictions; penalties.
+(1) Prohibition on Sales. (a) General prohibition.
+No person may sell marijuana or possess marijuana with the intent to sell the marijuana. - (b) Penalty for sales by adult.
+An individual who has attained the legal age who violates par. (a) is guilty of the following: - 1.
+Except as provided in subd.
+2., one of the following: - a.
+If the violation involves not more than one ounce of usable marijuana, a misdemeanor punishable by a fine of not more than \$500. - b.
+If the violation involves more than one ounce of usable marijuana but not more than 10 ounces of usable marijuana, a misdemeanor punishable by a fine of not more than \$1,000. - c.
+If the violation involves more than 10 ounces of usable marijuana but not more than 15 ounces of usable marijuana, a misdemeanor punishable by a fine of not more than \$5,000. - d.
+If the violation involves more than 15 ounces of usable marijuana, a Class I felony.